 Additionally, overuse of teeth whiteners or improper application can lead to tooth dehydration, which may temporarily increase sensitivity.
 In some cases, the increased sensitivity may be temporary, but for individuals who are already uncomfortable, it can lead to long-lasting tooth sensitivity.

-Whitening Options for Sensitive Teeth
+What Are Whitening Options for Sensitive Teeth?

 For individuals with sensitive teeth, several whitening options are available.
 These options typically involve lower concentrations of peroxide or gentler formulas that minimize tooth sensitivity while still providing noticeable results.